Packages and Modules Overview

 Basic Scalable Vector Graphics In and Output.
 Its understands all basic primitives in SVG and hierarchy, but the fancy stuff like animation etc. not.
 When reading SVG, it is translated/ mapped into a2dCanvasDocument.

-When writing as SVG, all object stored into the a2dCanvasDocument are mapped to most advanced SVG drawing possible.
+When writing as SVG, all objects stored into the a2dCanvasDocument are mapped to most advanced SVG drawing possible.
 A a2dCanvasDocument is meant for many drawing application, and not just for viewing SVG.
 The idea is that a2dCanvasObject derived complex objects can also be saved and loaded.
 But in case of saving as SVG, this will result in a simple drawing, and the original object can never be reconstructed.
 For that we have the CVG format.

 GdsII format In and Output.
 This is a Computer Aided Design format for the chip industry.
 It is layers based, and contains hierarchy in so called structures.
 Structures are like sub-drawings, which can be referenced at any position on a higher level.
 This a key feature in wxArt2D, it knows how to deal with multiple references to one drawing.
 Automatic updating, and bounding box calculation is all based on this principle.
 Not many canvas libraries can do this.